littleblackfish/modeCouplingAnalysis.jl/README.md

 ## preprocessing of trajectory

-load your trajectory (using vmd, pymol etc.)
+- using your preffered MD trajectory tool (I use vmd)

   - We will only use alpha carbons (name CA) so you should generate a trimmed down

   - Is accomplished by preprocess.awk script